 Adjoining the hydraulic laboratory is a model basin of about 40 feet square in which river flow and similar experiments can be made.
-This equipment, which has been provided by the Los Angeles Gas and Electric Corporation and the Los Angeles County Flood Control jointly, is being used at present to study the effect of proposed changes in the outlet of the San Gabriel River into Alamitos Bay.
+This equipment, which was provided by the Los Angeles Gas and Electric Corporation and the Los Angeles County Flood Control District to study the effect of proposed changes in the outlet of the San Gabriel River into Alamitos Bay, is now used for studies of other problems of similar nature.